Principal Career Guide

 Principal Salary and Job Outlook

 On average, principals earn the highest salaries in the school system besides superintendents.
-The average salary reflects the vast responsibility and expectations of the position.
-According to the US Bureau of Labor Statistics, in 2015, the average annual wage of school principals (elementary, middle, and high school) was $95,310.1 The lowest-earning 10% of principals made less than $59,070, and the top-earning 10% made more than $131,310.1
+The average annual salary reflects the vast responsibility and expectations of the position.
+According to the US Bureau of Labor Statistics, in 2018, the average annual wage of school principals (elementary, middle, and high school) was $95,310.1 The lowest-earning 10% of principals made less than $61,490, and the top-earning 10% made more than $144,950.1

-The overall job outlook for school principals is similar to that of teachers.
-Through 2024, the job growth rate for principals is projected at 6%.1 Since school enrollment numbers are expected to increase, the need for school principals should remain strong; however, if enrollment numbers decrease, the demand may be reduced.1 With many teachers in the baby boomer generation reaching retirement age, there may be good opportunities for new prospective school principals to fill those positions.1
+The overall job outlook for school principals is similar to that of teachers; through 2028, the job growth rate for principals is projected at 4%.1 If school enrollment numbers increase, the need for school principals should remain strong; however, if enrollment numbers decrease, the demand may be reduced.1 With many teachers in the baby boomer generation reaching retirement age, there may be good opportunities for new prospective school principals to fill those positions.1

 Helpful Skills and Experience

 School principals should be confident since they are the public face of the school they represent.
 Similar to teachers, principals should also have excellent organizational, communication, presentation, and decision-making skills.
 They should also be fair, patient, and understanding since they are supervisors of teachers and faculty and authority figures to students.
-A master’s degree in education administration or a similar field, as well as experience as a teacher or in school administration will also help a prospective school principal be more competitive for the position.
+A master’s degree in education administration or a similar field, as well as experience as a teacher or in school administration, will also help a prospective school principal be more competitive for the position.

 Possible Job Titles for This Career